grdl/dotfiles/README.md

 ## Bootstrap

 Run `./bootstrap` to install necessary packages.
-It's written for Ubuntu 18.04.
+It's tested with Ubuntu 18.04 and 20.04.

 Specifically the script will:
 - Add apt repos for Alacritty and Docker.
 - Install Docker and its dependencies, add your used to `docker` group.
 - Install Homebrew and packages listed in the `Brewfile`.
-- Install GUI applications with snap.
+- Install additional packages which are not in Apt or Brewfile (like Go or VSCode)

 Don't run the script with `sudo`.
 However, when started you will be asked for your password.
 This is necessary to add apt repos and install packages.